CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Of course, Joe pointed out that there were streaks of bad luck.
 But even if you lost 6 times in a row that would only be $63.
 So if Arnold could supply the "ready" to cover such losses, once Joe won the next spin Arnold could get his dough back and Joe would show a profit.

 Once more to emphasize his argument Joe used the difference engine with what are known as resampling or "bootstrap" statistics to plot out a - quote - "typical run" - unquote.
-But even with a string of losses, Joe kept making money.
+But even with a string of losses, Joe claimed you should keep making money.

 Joe's Bootstrap Graph

 So what he'd need, Joe said, was enough of a bankroll to cover any early losing streaks.
-Then after a while Joe would have earned enough so he would have a cushion against future losses.
-If Arnold could hand over a good stake, say a grand, Joe would be able to win - as the mathematicians say - in an increasing monotonic linear manner.
+Then after a while Joe claimed he would have earned enough so he would have a cushion against future losses.
+If Arnold could hand over a good stake, say a grand, Joe said he should be able to win - as the mathematicians say - in an increasing monotonic linear manner.

 "Nihil Sub Sole Novum"